 4. Grants to corporate applicants shall not exceed 25% of the budgeted cost of the event, course or programme forming the subject of the application (with a maximum grant allocation that may be defined by the board).
 They will not be paid until actual costs have been determined, subject to the allocated maximum figure previously notified.

-5. Grants to individual applicants will normally not exceed 50% of the full, cost of the event, course or programme, unless exceptional circumstances have been demonstrated.
+5. Grants to individual applicants will normally not exceed 50% of the full, cost of the event, course or programme (but excluding travel costs), unless exceptional circumstances have been demonstrated.

 6. No applicant will receive more than one grant in any one calendar year for any specific project.
 For programmes covering more than 12 months, a new application will be required each year.
+A grant for one year of a programme should not be taken as a precedent for funding for subsequent years.
+Where repeat awards are made they will normally be for decreasing proportions of the cost.

 7. Grants will not be awarded retrospectively.

 8. Grants to corporate applications will be paid in arrears when the actual costs / numbers involved can be compared to a budget and therefore the actual programme cost for the relevant year is more clearly defined.
-Corporate applicants will be required to report this information when applying for draw down of the previously allocated grant, which will be paid subject to the limits already laid down.
+Corporate applicants will be required to report this information when applying for draw-down of the previously allocated grant, which will be paid subject to the limits already laid down.

 9. The board reserves the right to make specific exceptions to these general conditions as it sees fit and to change and alter them as required to meet changing circumstances.